|

 and drawings in books and periodicals of that period. |

-| In this regard I was extremely lucky to know
+Gathering Information I was extremely lucky to know

 Kane Rogers personally, who already had a wealth of information compiled